rgylling/TrashBrigade/README.md

 The purpose of this project is to create a website for a charity that supports local children in Puerto Vallarta, Mexico.

-A user would want use our website to combine their vacation or retirement in Puerto Vallarta with giving back to the community.
+A user would want to use our website to combine their vacation or retirement in Puerto Vallarta with giving back to the community.
 They would benefit by making a positive difference in the lives of the children they support.
 The user would visit our website because currently the charity doesn't have a website.

 ## User Stories (MVP)
 - As a user, I want a website that's easy to navigate.